How open is the asteroid-mass primordial black hole window?: Method

 where $A$ and $\Delta$ are the amplitude and width of the peak and $k_{\rm p}$ is the comoving wavenumber at which it occurs.
 We have found that the broad peak in the primordial power spectrum produced by hybrid inflation with a mild waterfall transition \cite{Clesse:2015wea} is fairly well-approximated by a lognormal with $\Delta \sim 5$.
 Ref.~\cite{Gow:2020cou} calculates the PBH MF numerically as in Ref.~\cite{Gow:2020bzo}, using the traditional (BBKS) peaks theory method~\cite{Bardeen:1985tr} with a modified gaussian window function~\footnote{More recently Germani and Sheth~\cite{Germani:2023ojx} have formulated a procedure for calculating the abundance and MF of PBHs, using the statistics of the compaction function.
 They find (assuming a gaussian distribution for the perturbations) that the low mass tail of the MF is generically (i.e.~for any primordial power spectrum) a power law, $\psi(\mpbhinit, t_{\rm i}) \propto \mpbhinit^{1/\gamma}$, while at large masses there is a cut off, which depends on the shape and amplitude of the power spectrum.}.

 Gow et al.~\cite{Gow:2020bzo,Gow:2020cou} find that for narrow peaks in the power spectrum, $\Delta \lesssim 0.3$, critical collapse dominates the PBH MF; the MF is independent of the width of the power spectrum and skewed towards low masses.
 For $\Delta \gtrsim 0.5$ the width of the peak becomes important.
 As $\Delta$ is increased the width of the MF increases and the skew towards low masses decreases, and for large $\Delta$ (the transition occurs between $\Delta =2$ and $5$) their MFs are skewed towards large masses~\cite{Gow:2020cou}.
-Of the fitting functions they consider, the two that best reproduce this behaviour are the skew-lognormal and generalised critical collapse functions.
+Of the fitting functions considered in Ref.~\cite{Gow:2020cou}, the two that best reproduce this behaviour are the skew-lognormal and generalised critical collapse functions.
 The skew-lognormal (SLN) MF is a generalisation of the lognormal with non-zero skewness:

-where $\alpha$ controls the skewness of the MF; for negative (postive) $\alpha$ the MF is skewed to low (high) masses~\footnote{For consistency we use the same notation for the parameters of the fitting functions as Gow et al.~\cite{Gow:2020cou}, however the $\alpha$ parameters in the SLN and generalised critical collapse fitting functions affect their shapes in different ways.}.
+where $\alpha$ controls the skewness of the MF; for negative (postive) $\alpha$ the MF is skewed to low (high) masses~\footnote{For consistency we use the same notation for the parameters of the fitting functions as Gow et al.~\cite{Gow:2020cou}, however the $\alpha$ parameters in the skew-lognormal and generalised critical collapse fitting functions affect their shapes in different ways.}.
 The generalised critical collapse (GCC) MF~\footnote{In Ref.~\cite{Gow:2020cou}, this is referred to as the `CC3' model.} is given by

-where $\mpeak$ is the mass at which the GCC MF peaks, and $\alpha$ and $\beta$ are parameters that control its behaviour in the low and high-mass tails respectively (for $\mpbhinit \ll \mpeak$, $\psi_{\rm GCC}(\mpbhinit, t_{\rm i}) \propto \mpbhinit^\alpha$).
-The GCC MF is a generalisation of the critical collapse MF obtained assuming all PBHs form at the same time, Eq.~(\ref{eq: MF_CC}), which corresponds to Eq.~(\ref{eq: MF_GCC}) with $\alpha = \beta = 1 / \gamma$~\cite{Yokoyama:1998xd}.
-Gow et al.~\cite{Gow:2020cou} find that the GCC MF is a better fit to their calculated MFs than the SLN for narrow peaks ($\Delta \lesssim 0.5$) where critical collapse dominates the PBH MF and it has negative skew, while for broad peaks ($\Delta \gtrsim 5$) the SLN is a better fit.
+where $\mpeak$ is the mass at which the generalised critical collapse MF peaks, and $\alpha$ and $\beta$ are parameters that control its behaviour in the low and high-mass tails respectively (for $\mpbhinit \ll \mpeak$, $\psi_{\rm GCC}(\mpbhinit, t_{\rm i}) \propto \mpbhinit^\alpha$).
+The generalised critical collapse MF is a generalisation of the critical collapse MF obtained assuming all PBHs form at the same time, Eq.~(\ref{eq: MF_CC}), which corresponds to Eq.~(\ref{eq: MF_GCC}) with $\alpha = \beta = 1 / \gamma$~\cite{Yokoyama:1998xd}.
+Gow et al.~\cite{Gow:2020cou} find that the generalised critical collapse MF is a better fit to their calculated MFs than the skew-lognormal for narrow peaks ($\Delta \lesssim 0.5$) where critical collapse dominates the PBH MF and it has negative skew, while for broad peaks ($\Delta \gtrsim 5$) the skew-lognormal is a better fit.